 My husband and I also decided to wait about a year or so before deciding on having children.
 By this time I was in my early 30’s, and could already hear people asking questions about why we hadn’t had children already, and how we should really be factoring in our age rather than delaying things.
 Three years later, and there was still no baby, and the questions kept coming in thick and fast, and all we could do is nod and say yes Insha’Allah (God-willing) soon.

 My husband is a true believer that God’s timing is never wrong, and always told me that if we were destined to have children we would have them when the time was right.
-Despite his words bringing comfort and peace, when my monthly cycle started to become longer and longer, I decided it was time to get checked.
-Unfortunately the news wasn’t great, and I was told it would be difficult for us to have children naturally.
+Despite his words bringing comfort and peace, as the months turned to years we decided it was time to get checked.
+Unfortunately the news wasn’t great, and we were told it would be difficult for us to have children naturally.
 We ruled out IVF and other options, and in the end decided that if we didn’t have children then that was what was planned for us, and we would accept that maybe we were in this world to spread good in other ways.

 We didn’t tell anyone about our difficulties in ttc, as that was personal to us, and when people continued to ask us about having children, we still nodded and said Insha’Allah.
 A year and a half later, we were blessed with the birth of baby A, conceived naturally, and we finally became parents.
 Thankfully this also meant the questions stopped!
 As we navigated through parenthood, and the ups and downs of baby A’s health, I realised how tough this job really was.
 I got through each day of her first year of life by telling myself this is only going to difficult once, and as “the days are long, but the years are short” I will miss her baby years.
 It was in these moments that I decided I really didn’t want any more children and I was very grateful for the one child I did have.